 Section 3.
 Annual Meeting of the Member Churches.

-An annual meeting of the Member churches shall be held within the final quarter of each year at a convenient time and place designated by the Board of Directors of the Corporation and stated in the notice of the meeting.
+An annual meeting of the Member churches, via their respective representatives, shall be held within the final quarter of each calendar year at a convenient time and place designated by the Board of Directors of the Corporation and stated in the notice of the meeting.
 The annual meeting may be held at the same time and place as the Annual Meeting of the Board of Directors (Article III, section 7).
-At the annual meeting, the Member churches shall elect “At-Large” Directors, receive the Annual Report of Directors and transact such other business as may properly come before the meeting.
+At the annual meeting, the Member churches, via their respective representatives, shall elect “At-Large” Directors, receive the Annual Report of Directors and transact such other business as may properly come before the meeting.
 The Annual Report of the Directors shall be filed with the minutes of the annual meeting.

 Section 4.
 Special Meetings of the Members.

-Special meetings of the Member churches for any purpose may be called by the President or designee, and shall be called by the President or designee within fourteen (14) days after receiving a written request from four (4) or more Members.
+Special meetings of the Member churches, via their respective representatives, for any purpose may be called by the President or designee, and shall be called by the President or designee within fourteen (14) days after receiving a written request from four (4) or more Members.
 Such request shall state the purpose or purposes for the proposed meeting.
 In addition, any four (4) Members may convene a special meeting of the Members.
 Formal notice of all special meetings of Members shall be given as provided in Section 6 below.

 Section 5.
 Place of Meetings.

-All meetings of the Member churches shall be held at the principal office of the Corporation or at such other convenient location as may be determined by the Board of the Corporation.
+All meetings of the Member churches, via their respective representatives, shall be held at the principal office of the Corporation or at such other convenient location as may be determined by the Board of the Corporation.

 Section 6.
 Notice of Meeting of Members: Waivers.

 Formal written notice of each meeting of the Member churches shall state the purpose or purposes for which the meeting is called, the place, date and time of the meeting and, unless it is the annual meeting, shall indicate that it is being issued by or at the direction of the person or persons calling the meeting.
 Such notice shall be given (i) personally; (ii) by facsimile or electronic mail; or (iii) by first class mail to each Member and Member representative not less than ten (10) nor more than fifty (50) days before the date of the meeting.
-If mailed, the notice is given when deposited in the United States mail, with postage thereon prepaid, directed to a Member at his or her address as it appears on the record of Members or, if he or she shall have filed with the Secretary a written request that notices be mailed to some other address, then directed to such other address.
-If mailed via electronic mail or facsimile, such notice is given when directed to the Member’s fax number or electronic mail address as it appears on the record of Members, or, to such fax number or other electronic mail address as filed with the Secretary of the Corporation.
-Notwithstanding the foregoing, such notice shall not be deemed to have been given electronically if (a) the Corporation is unable to deliver two consecutive notices to the Member via facsimile or electronic mail; or (b) the Corporation otherwise becomes aware that notice cannot be delivered to the Member by facsimile or electronic mail.
+If mailed, the notice is given when deposited in the United States mail, with postage thereon prepaid, directed to a Member representative at his or her address as it appears on the record of Members or, if he or she shall have filed with the Secretary a written request that notices be mailed to some other address, then directed to such other address.
+If mailed via electronic mail or facsimile, such notice is given when directed to the Member representative’sfax number or electronic mail address as it appears on the record of Members, or, to such fax number or other electronic mail address as filed with the Secretary of the Corporation.
+Notwithstanding the foregoing, such notice shall not be deemed to have been given electronically if (a) the Corporation is unable to deliver two consecutive notices to the Member representative via facsimile or electronic mail; or (b) the Corporation otherwise becomes aware that notice cannot be delivered to the Member representative by facsimile or electronic mail.